-Running a personal injury law firm is tough.
+Running a successful personal injury law firm is tough.
 It’s a crowded and extremely competitive market to get PI cases.
-You can pay for leads by sinking more budget into advertising but the cost per case keeps going up year over year.
+You can pay for leads by sinking more budget into advertising but the personal injury lead cost keeps going up year over year.

 The more affordable (and sustainable) option is to invest in the long-term benefits of organic traffic through content marketing.
 You can help your firm stand out from the crowd, attract new leads, and generate more business with high-quality content.

 You can’t just write whatever you want and publish it on your site though.
 If that’s your current strategy, you’re leaving a lot of money on the table.
 To get the most value out of your content marketing budget, you’ll want to map your editorial calendar out using the content marketing funnel framework.

 What is the Content Marketing Funnel?